dimagi/commcare-hq/docs/formplayer.rst

 Sandboxes
 +++++++++
 Sharing the commcare-core code between mobile and formplayer allows us to keep CommCare Android and web apps essentially compatible.
-However, because commcare-core was first written for mobile and formplayer is a farly thin wrapper around it, paradigms that make more sense on mobile than on the web.
+However, because commcare-core was first written for mobile some of the paradigms it uses make more sense on mobile than on the web.
 Mobile is offline-first, so submitting up newly entered data and syncing back down changes others have made are intentional steps designed not to block someone who was unable to reach the server for hours, days, or longer.
 That model makes very little sense on the always-online Web Apps, but the sync/restore process is still a core part of the working model.